secure-compilation/SECOMP/README.md

 the definition of `ident`, and `Check ident.` (`C-c C-a C-c`) to print the type of `ident`.

+The file `table.html` contains a mapping from claims from the paper to definitions and proofs.

 ## Main branch: `ccs-submission`

 This branch contains the extension of CompCert to compartments, which involved